microsoft/rushjs.io-website/pages/configs/rush_json.md

   "projects": [
     // {
     //   /**
-    //    * The NPM package name of the project (must match package.json)
+    //    * The npm package name of the project (must match package.json)
     //    */
     //   "packageName": "my-app",
     //